gracemartin29/MazeSolverBase/Readme.md

 ### SolutionFollower Class
 Solution follower uses the same `followLine`, `checkIfJunction`, `turnLeft` and `turnRight` functions as Maze solver does.
 However, solution followers `identifyJunction` function checks the path array to see which direction to take.

+# Future Developments
+To improve this code futher, I would change the solution follower class to a child of the maze solver class using inheritance.